ElrondCommunity/elrond-node-install/README.md

 ### Prequisites

 At first, you must have a clean linux distribution installed (Ubuntu 18.04 or 20.04) on your VPS.
-You will then receive the IP and the first user credentials, usually ubuntu.

-We consider that you cloned this repository on you local Linux and are ready to start to deploy your node.
+You will receive the IP and the first main user password, usually ubuntu.
+You can also run this script with an SSH key directly locally.

 ### Configuration

-The module configuration is centralized around the config folder:
+The module configuration is centralized around the "config" folder:

 #### variables.cfg